naotokui/penseur/README.md

 # Test sentences against the vector space.
 This will return the sentences that most resemble the input
 p.nn("Where are my pants?")

-# You can also request a specific number of results
+# You can also request a specific number of results (default is 5)
 p.nn("Where are my pants?", 10)
 ```